cyberway/cyberway.documentation/devportal/system_contracts/cyber.domain_contract.md

 `bidder` —  the account name to which the funds are returned from the auction;
 `name` — the domain name for which the bid was made.

-In case of exceptional situations (a network failure or an error in the node's operation), the `biddmrefund` action can be called apart from calling `biddomain` (non-standard calling `biddmrefund`)
+In case of exceptional situations (a network failure or an error in the node's operation), the `biddmrefund` action can be called apart from calling `biddomain` (non-standard calling `biddmrefund`).

 ### The newdomain action
 The `newdomain` action is used to create a new domain name.
 The action has the following form: